Qovery/documentation/website/guides/getting-started/deploy-your-first-application.md

 import Alert from '@site/src/components/Alert';
 import Assumptions from '@site/src/components/Assumptions';

-Qovery is a straightforward way to deploy any application.
+Qovery is an easy way to deploy complete backend and frontend applications.
 In this guide, we'll deploy a Hello World [Node.JS][urls.node_js] application and touch on some basic concepts.

 <Assumptions>